All Episodes

 That's the length of time I think people think that he's got to really come in and make his mark.

-Members of the House and Senate separate a bit, start getting protective, self interested.
+Members of the House and Senate separate a bit, start getting protective, self-interested.

-If he de if he keeps doing these rallies, if he keeps going out on these thank you tours, if he keeps demonstrating that he's got the American people with him, that's the greatest bit of ammunition he's got to make sure people in Congress follow along with him because that's the people.
+If he keeps doing these rallies, if he keeps going out on these thank you tours, if he keeps demonstrating that he's got the American people with him, that's the greatest bit of ammunition he's got to make sure people in Congress follow along with him because that's the people.

 They are the voters, and they are the reason the Republicans even won the seats that they won.